 Responsible Wood ® (formerly Australian Forestry Standard Ltd)

 The Australian Arm of the PEFC network, Responsible Wood is a not for profit organisation dedicated to promoting sustainable forest management.
 By far the largest certifier of Australian timber within Australia, Responsible Wood certification applies to a large part of the sustainable timber at Sculptform.
-Certifying over 24 million hectares of forest within Australia, Responsible Wood offers certification on uniquely Australian timber species such as Spotted Gum and Blackbutt.
+Certifying over 24 million hectares of forest within Australia, Responsible Wood offers certification on uniquely Australian timber species such as Spotted Gum.

 The Forest Stewardship Council® (FSC) certification is internationally recognised as the most rigorous environmental and social standard for responsible forest management.
 FSC Australia is a national office of FSC International that ensures the use of this trusted trademark is properly enforced in Australia.
 To maintain independence, FSC-accredited auditors carry out the actual certification.

 Sculptform offers seven timber species, each with its own certification options.
 When specifying certified timber, it is important to ensure the right certification system is used.
 Each species is only available in some certifications so please check our table below for your specified species.

 For any enquiries or advice regarding timber certification or to ask for FSC® Certified products, contact our team on 1800 008 828 or email us at email@example.com